Mrs. Evans

 Student Spotlight

-This week's student spotlight is Brinley Broom.
-Brinley enjoys playing volleyball.
-Brinley's favorite food is mac and cheese.
-Her favorite subject is science.
-This year she wants to get better at reading, and learn more about the continents.
+This week's student spotlight is Chase Hall.
+Chase enjoys playing dodgeball and Volleyball.
+Chase's favorite food is Soup.
+His favorite subject is Math.
+This year he wants to get better at Reading and learn more about the ocean.

 Math Homework